rezahusain/rubric/sdf/final-project/technical.md

 - [ ] **Indentation**: Is the code consistently indented throughout the project?
 - [ ] **Naming Conventions**: Are naming conventions (e.g., variable names, method names, class names) clear, consistent, and descriptive?
 - [ ] **Casing Conventions**: Are casing conventions (e.g., camelCase, snake_case, PascalCase) consistent throughout the project?
-- [ ] **Layouts**: Is the code making good use of Rails' layouts to provide consistent and reusable templates for the application's views?
+- [ ] **Layouts**: Is the code utilizing Rails' application.html.erb layout effectively, ensuring that it provides consistent and reusable templates for the application's views?
 - [ ] **Code Clarity**: Is the code easy to read and understand?
 Look for simple, straightforward implementations and avoid unnecessary complexity.
 - [ ] **Comment Quality**: Does the code include inline comments that explain "why" behind non-obvious logic?
 Over-commenting should be avoided; code should be self-explanatory wherever possible.
 - [ ] **Minimal Unused Code**: Unused code should be deleted (not commented out).